Product · 15 min read

 - The recordings can also be advantageous for later main proceedings to prove whether statements were made or not made.

-Advantages of Video Interrogation of Witnesses
+Advantages of Video interview of Witnesses

 This results in the following advantages: